 Critical and chronic illness statistics Cancer: 1 in 3 women, 1 in 2 men...

-^{} Google the insurance company to find their customer service number (usually toll-free).
-They will ask the client's permission to speak to you, may need the client to provide identifying information.
+\ Google the insurance company to find their customer service number (usually toll-free).
+They will ask the client's permission to speak to you, the client will need to provide identifying information.